miloskal/rewsub/README.md

 1) Run rewsub.py
 2) Choose input file
-3) specify delay in miliseconds and press 'Rewind'
+3) Specify delay in miliseconds and press 'Rewind'

 New file will have same path and name as input with prefix '_'.